Are Metric T Nuts the Right Fastener for Your Flexible Mounting Needs?

 1. Prepare the T-slot: Use a deburring tool to remove any sharp edges or debris from the slot.
 Rough edges can scratch the T nut’s T-head and make sliding hard.

 2. Insert the T nut: Slide the T nut into the T-slot with the threaded hole facing up (or towards the part you’re mounting).
-Make sure it’s oriented correctly—if it’s backwards, the T-head will catch on the slot opening.
+Make sure it’s oriented correctly—if backwards, the T-head will catch on the slot opening.

 3. Position the T nut: Slide it along the slot to your desired location.
 If your T nut has anti-slip teeth, don’t press too hard yet—you want it to move easily until it’s in place.

-4. Add the washer (optional): Place a washer over the T nut’s threaded hole.
+4. Add the washer (optional) : Place a washer over the T nut’s threaded hole.
 This prevents the bolt head from digging into your mounting part (e.g., a 3D printer bracket).

 Pro Tips to Avoid Common Mistakes